-- Students should complete the module components in order to get the most out of the class assignments and activities. - Each module will be structured in similar ways and include 1-4 lectures (ranging from 5 minutes to 35 minutes each) per module topic. - Each module will include an activity. - Each module will include at least one reading. - Each module will include a quiz. - Deadlines for the activities and quizzes will be the same from week-to-week to help students develop a routine for the class.
+- Students should complete the module components in order to get the most out of the class assignments and activities. - Each module will be structured in similar ways and include 1 reading quiz and 1 discussion activity.
+For online weeks, lectures will be included as well (2 -3 lectures about 20min each). - Each module will include an activity. - Each module will include at least one reading. - Each module will include a quiz. - Deadlines for the activities and quizzes will be the same from week-to-week to help students develop a routine for the class.